Kingxukai/linux/Documentation/networking/devlink/devlink-region.rst

     # Delete a snapshot using:
     $ devlink region del pci/0000:00:05.0/cr-space snapshot 1

-    # Request an immediate snapshot, if supported by the region
+    # Request an immediate snapshot, if supported by the woke region
     $ devlink region new pci/0000:00:05.0/cr-space
     pci/0000:00:05.0/cr-space: snapshot 5